Atlanta Slip and Fall Attorney

 Judges and juries in slip and fall cases must decide if a property owner or manager took “reasonable” steps to maintain a property and keep it safe.

 When Are Property Owners Liable for Injuries?

 You’ll see the word “reasonable” frequently used in premises liability cases.
 That’s because a property owner may not be able to repair a hazard immediately – or may not yet even be aware of an emerging or developing hazard.

 A property owner also may not be liable if someone is injured by an obvious hazard that an average person would naturally and normally see and sidestep.

-Thus, many Georgia premises liability cases focus on this question: Did the property’s owner act with the same care and diligence that an average, reasonable property owner would exercise in a similar situation?
+Thus, many Atlanta slip and fall cases focus on this question: Did the property owner act with the same care and diligence that an average, reasonable property owner would in a similar situation?

-Listed below are some of the more precise questions that may arise in a slip and fall premises liability case:
+Listed below are some of the more precise questions that may arise in a slip and fall case:

 - Could the accident have been prevented by marking or roping off the hazard area?

 - Was poor lighting, defective stairs or railings, or broken or cracked pavement a factor causing the accident?